dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/analytics/events/aggregate/eBAyeGv0exc?filter=pe:2016&filter=ou:O6uvpzGd5pu
       &dimension=fWIAEtYVEGk&dimension=oZg33kd9taw:EQ:Male

-To create a "top 3 report" for "Mode of discharge" you can use the limit and sortOrder query parameters similar to this:
+To create a "Top 3 report" for _Mode of discharge_ you can use the limit and sortOrder query parameters similar to this:

     /api/33/analytics/events/aggregate/eBAyeGv0exc?filter=pe:2016&filter=ou:O6uvpzGd5pu